kingsmanrip/ERPversionBoss/README.md

   - Visual emphasis with color-coded navigation element
   - "Implementações Futuras" section outlining upcoming features
   - Designed with a responsive, card-based layout for easy reading
+  - **NEW:** Added interactive Recommended Workflow section with visual timeline
+  - Step-by-step workflow guide with accordion panels for detailed instructions
+  - Color-coded best practices and tips for optimal system usage

 - **Employee Dropdown Search for Payroll**: Added comprehensive employee search functionality to the payroll report
   - Implemented dropdown menu with all employees for easy selection